- KDDI HOME

 With public Wi-Fi, many people share the Wi-Fi-network to connect to the Internet.
 Therefore, a Wi-Fi network without sufficient security leaves a chance of having your transmitted or received data tapped by a third party.
 As an approach to use Wi-Fi networks safely even in such environments, you can use a VPN to protect your communications.
 When using a VPN, communications take place over a virtual dedicated network, which prevents data tapping by a third party.

-au Wi-Fi Access (in japanese only) provides a security mode that offers a VPN when using a Wi-Fi service.
+au Wi-Fi Access (in Japanese only) provides a security mode that offers a VPN when using a Wi-Fi service.

 Checking how your privacy information is used